lemanschik/editor/README.md

     - With serviceWorker
 - jupyterlite interface integration as Code-OSS Extension
 - code-oss extension for jupyterlite
 - universal container api and build extension for all that editors.
+  - Running emscript in the browser
+  - x86 and RISC-V including p9 filesystem and http remote block device support virtio bindings